Singularity resolution from polymer quantum matter: s:11 Quantum theory

-The most natural way to satisfy the consistency requirements discussed in the previous paragraph is to require that the spectrum of $\hat{\varrho}$ be \emph{time independent}.
-This implies $\mu_t\propto1/t$ so that we can fix the function $\rho_t$ in \eref{e:28} as
+The most natural way to satisfy the consistency requirements discussed in the previous paragraph is to require that $\txt{Sp}(\hat{\varrho})$ be time-\emph{independent}.
+This implies $\mu_t\propto1/t$ so that we can fix the function $\rho_t$ in \eref{e:28} by